Green Chemistry and Design: Thermal Receipt Paper Project

 Recent studies have found that individual thermal receipts from retailers and restaurants can contain a mass of BPA that is 250 to 1,000 times greater than the amount in a can of food.
-Other studies have confirmed that BPA in thermal papers is easily transferred onto the hands of those who handle the receipt.
+Other studies have confirmed that some BPA is easily transferred onto the hands of those who handle receipts.
 While the rate of absorption through the skin is not completely certain, those who handle receipts as part of their employment have been found to have higher amounts of BPA in their bodies than other people.

 While making paper more costly, protective coatings can reduce the amount of BPA that ends up on human hands.
-Protective coatings, however, do not keep the BPA from contaminating the recycled paper stream and other products.
-While there are papers available that do not contain BPA, a common substitute is Bisphenol-S*, which was recently evaluated by the EPA Design for the Environment program and thus far was not determined to be a clearly superior alternative.
-The results of the EPA project are documented in the draft report, Bisphenol A Alternative in Thermal Paper.
+Protective coatings, however, do not keep the BPA from contaminating the recycled paper stream or being released to the environment.
+While there are papers available that do not contain BPA, a common substitute, Bisphenol-S*, was recently evaluated by the EPA Design for the Environment program and was not determined to be a clearly safer alternative.
+The results of the EPA project are documented in their draft report, Bisphenol A Alternatives in Thermal Paper.

 Request for Proposals: BPA in Thermal Paper Project

-The Minnesota Pollution Control Agency (MPCA) requested proposals from qualified responders to work with the MPCA to document and address the use of Bisphenol A (BPA) in thermal receipt paper used by the hospitality sector in Minnesota.
+The MPCA requested proposals from qualified responders to work with the MPCA to document and address the use of Bisphenol A (BPA) in thermal receipt paper used by the hospitality sector in Minnesota.
 The Responder is responsible for recruiting hospitality partners, coordinating and documenting testing of thermal receipt papers currently in use, assisting hospitality partners in researching paperless-point-of-sale technology options, and assisting them in switching to such systems.